proceduretech/careers/Software Engineer (QA).md

 - Review and analyse system specifications
 - Participate in sprint planning, kick-off and backlog refinement meeting to estimate, prioritise and plan QA task
 - Collaborate to develop effective strategies and test plans
-- Execute test cases (manual or automated) and analyse results
+- Create and execute test cases (manual or automated) and analyse results
 - Create logs to document testing phases and defects
 - Report bugs and errors to development teams
 - Help troubleshoot issues